 Solutions?
 Retard the advancement of Women?
 Trash the expression of Feeling?

 Nothing should be done to thwart the advancement of women in education and other sectors of life.
 The environment in education, business, and social life should welcome people of all genders and gender identity.

 What needs to stop is gender-based goals in college admissions, fields of study, and in occupations.
-Stop gender-based goals in organizations and professions.
+Stop gender-based goals in all organizations and professions.
 The old values of merit, fairness to all, and equal opportunity should prevail.

 The perspectives and values that stem from the Feeling mental process add important balance to all sorts of decisions and plans.
 The danger comes from when they work to smoother and compromise the effectiveness of the Thinking process.
 A person becomes imbalanced and less effective, unable to draw upon the best that each part of their mental makeup has to offer.
 Likewise a society becomes imbalanced and a form of “civil war” brakes out between the Champions of Emotional Feeling and the Champions of Rational Thinking.
 We are now at that point.

 In closing his book Dr. Saad offered the following: